dpofals/HOTEL-GUESTS-RETENTION-ANALYSIS/README.md

 # HOTEL-GUESTS-RETENTION-ANALYSIS

-A diagnostic analysis of an hotel's booking data using Python .
+  This repository is a diagnostic analysis of an hotel's booking data using Python .

-The hotel has the goal of serving their customers optimally, to ensure this and enhance guests satisfaction, they are concerned with understanding possible factors affecting:
+It includes :

-1. cancellations,
+# A Jupyter Notebook file ("HOTEL CUSTOMER RETENTION ANALYSIS") documenting the entire analysis project.

-2. short stays, and
+# Another Jupyter Notebook file ("HOTEL BOOKING DATA CLEANING") detailing the data cleaning process.

-3. low customer return rates.
+# A Power BI dashboard report, visualizing the analysis.

 + Link to interact with the power bi dashboard